heech31/phyloBCG/Codes/README.txt

-This folder contains R codes which reproduce the simulation and real data analysis results in the paper "Phylogenetically informed Bayesian truncated copula graphical models for microbial association networks" by Hee Cheol Chung, Irina Gaynanova and Yang Ni.
+This folder contains R codes that produce the simulation and real data analysis results presented in the paper "Phylogenetically informed Bayesian truncated copula graphical models for microbial association networks" by Hee Cheol Chung, Irina Gaynanova and Yang Ni.

 1. functions/AlbertChib_mrg.R: